mJastrzebski6/3.DrMario/README.md

 # Dr.Mario

 Dr. Mario game made in pure javascript within a school project.
-The code quality is not the best because the game was made at the beginning of my adventure with the javascript language.
+The code quality is not the best because the game was made at the beginning of my adventure with the javascript, but i am proud of it.

 Hope you enjoy!

 ## Controls: